bright shining sun in blue sky

 Heat Exhaustion

-In addition to weather or exercise, heat exhaustion can also be caused by becoming dehydrated, drinking too much alcohol (it can affect temperature regulation), or overdressing.
+Heat exhaustion is more serious and can be caused by prolonged heat exposure, dehydration, drinking too much alcohol (which affects body temperature regulation), or overdressing.

 Risk factors for heat exhaustion:

-• High humidity doesn’t allow sweat to evaporate easily
+• High humidity, which doesn’t allow sweat to evaporate easily

-• In adults over 65, body temperature may be affected by illness or medications.
+• Adults over 65, whose temperature control may be affected by illness or medications

-• Medications for blood pressure or a heart condition, allergies, tranquilizers, or antipsychotics could affect body temperature or allow sufficient hydration.
+• Certain medications for blood pressure or a heart condition, allergies, tranquilizers, or antipsychotics could affect body temperature or prevent sufficient hydration.

-• Sudden temperature changes from a cooler climate to a hotter one
+• Sudden temperature changes, like traveling from a cool to a hot climate

 Heatstroke